mwoolweaver/custom.list/README.md

 ## Inspiration

-I noticed [pi-hole/pi-hole/pull/2978 ](https://github.com/pi-hole/pi-hole/pull/2978) and have been wanting to SafeSearch
+I noticed [pi-hole/pi-hole/pull/2978 ](https://github.com/pi-hole/pi-hole/pull/2978) and have been wanting to use SafeSearch

 ## Feature Request